 Transferring in 2005 to Seattle Pacific, Tribble competed for the Falcons in one cross country season where she was the conference runner-up and qualified again for the NCAA Championships, but did not compete due to illness.

 A native of Yakima, Wash., Tribble graduated from Central Washington University with a degree in exercise physiology.
 In May of 2012, she married Alabama assistant track and field coach Adam Tribble.
-The two have recently become the proud parents of baby boy, Ben.
+The Tribbles are the parents of a son, Ben.